-SC 5-2 is to prepare a commentary that provides a literature review of naturally occurring radioactive materials (NORM) and technologically enhanced NORM (TENORM) radiation protection issues in oil and gas recovery, identifies gaps in knowledge, and makes recommendations for a more comprehensive two-part guidance document/report that:
+The Committee will prepare a commentary that provides a literature review of NORM and TENORM radiation protection issues in oil and gas recovery, identify gaps in knowledge, and make recommendations for a more comprehensive guidance document/report.
+Potential topics that may be included in the guidance report include:

-- establishes radiation exposure scenarios and spreadsheet calculation methods useful for estimating individual radiation doses for potentially exposed individuals;
+- standardized radiation exposure scenarios useful for estimating individual radiation doses for potentially exposed individuals;

-- establishes radiation monitoring protocols for monitoring oil and gas recovery facilities; and
+- standardized radiation monitoring protocols for monitoring oil and gas recovery facilities and individual workers; and

-- makes recommendations with regard to issues of radiation protection and fill the gaps in guidance that currently exist.
+- recommendations with regard to issues of radiation protection to fill the gaps in guidance that currently exist.

-NCRP/SC 5-2 sponsored a workshop entitled “TENORM in Unconventional Oil and Gas Production” in conjunction with the Health Physics Society Midyear Meeting on February 1, 2016.
+NCRP SC 5-2 sponsored a workshop entitled “TENORM in Unconventional Oil and Gas Production” in conjunction with the Health Physics Society Midyear Meeting on February 1, 2015.

 WILLIAM E. KENNEDY, JR.